uwcirg/truenth-portal/docs/source/configuration.rst

 All others should likely be handled by `Site Persistence`_.

 Values with defaults are typically defined in the ``portal.config.BaseConfig`` class.
-Most are self explanitory or include inline comments for clarification.
+Most are self explanatory or include inline comments for clarification.

 Of special note, the one used to control which set of values are pulled in by `Site Persistence`_.